mchakli/mehmetcanhakli.com/content/Randomfacts.md

 9. Bearded dragons are amazing.

+10. My longest binge-watching lasted 9 hours.

-10. I tried to make croissants once.
+11. I tried to make croissants once.
 I failed miserably.
 Kudos to the croissant bakers.

-11. When I browse the Internet, I also check the smaller Internet on my phone.
+12. When I browse the Internet, I also check the smaller Internet on my phone.

-12. Plants are actually difficult to take care of.
+13. Plants are actually difficult to take care of.